 Impact of student loan debt on career choices and homeownership rates

-High levels of student loan debt make it difficult for individuals to qualify for mortgages and secure financing for homeownership.
+High student loan debt makes it difficult for individuals to qualify for mortgages and secure financing for homeownership.
 As a result, many young adults delay purchasing homes or opt for renting instead, which can have long-term implications for wealth accumulation and economic stability.

 Economic consequences of widespread student loan default